 Note: those going on the Arctic Circle tour will take lunch and dinner on the road and not at the lodge.
 After dinner at the lodge, those staying will have your 3rd night to view the aurora and any other astronomical phenomena on our calendar.

-AURORA BRIEFING 3: This morning Paul Maley will present a briefing on observing auroras from the air and ship and new phenomena discovered from Northern Lights observations over the years.
+AURORA BRIEFING 3: This morning (time to be announced) Paul Maley will present a briefing on observing auroras from the air and ship and new phenomena discovered from Northern Lights observations over the years.